michalsvorc/git-prompt.zsh/README.md

 ## Changes

 - Use ASCII characters.
-- Show "=" sign when synced with upstream branch instead of static upstream symbol.
+- Show `=` sign when synced with upstream branch instead of static upstream symbol.
 - Remove displaying of stash.
 - Remove clean status symbol.
+- Expect colors to be auto loaded in environment.

 ## Dependencies